Globular Cluster - Mike Stollery

 ‘Yes, you have.
 But since you don’t do any of them, we’ll start off with something simple.’

 ‘Posting a letter?’
 I took another look at it.
-‘And what sort of a name is Fro Lowenborm?’
+‘And what sort of a name is Friedelberg?’

 ‘You are to hand this in person to her at the address given.
 Think you can manage that?’

-The location wasn’t too far away, so it wouldn’t actually be a major inconvenience to me.
+The location wasn’t too far away, so it wouldn’t actually be a major inconvenience.
 I guess if it helps smooth things over with Gertie and encourages her to churn out something better for dinner tonight, it could be worthwhile.
-If there’s one talent I have, it is in the art of cost benefit analysis.
+If there’s one talent I have, it is in the art of cost-benefit analysis.

 ‘’Spose,’ I mumbled.